-Fish curry recipe.
-This fish pulusu is one of my mom’s speciality recipe for which everyone in our family & friends appreciate her a lot.
-This is not an authentic andhra fish pulusu recipe, but is a quick and easy version of making a yummy south Indian style or andhra fish curry using tamarind.
+Fish pulusu is my mom’s special recipe for which everyone in our family & friends appreciate her a lot.
+This is not an authentic andhra fish pulusu recipe, but is a quick and easy version of making a yummy fish gravy using tamarind.
 We love grilled, tawa fried simple fish recipes at home since it an absolutely healthy way to consume.
 They are easy and quick to make as well.

 2. While the onions fry, make a fine paste of roasted poppy seeds or coconut with little water.
 Set aside.

 3. Add ginger garlic paste to the onions and fry until the raw smell goes off.
 Place the fish pieces and fry for 3 minutes on each side.

 4. Pour the tamarind juice over the fish and cook for 3 to 4 minutes.

 5. Add garam masala, salt and then add little water.
 Simmer for 4 to 5 minutes.
 Add poppy seeds paste to the boiling water.
 Stir gently and cook till the pulusu begins to bubble up.
 Add coriander leaves and cover.
 Switch off the stove.